rubo77/Lalumo/dev/plan.md

 - [x] Integrate multi-touch handler utility into main app.js
 - [x] Refactor handler to run on all browsers and fix detection logic
 - [x] Add debug logging for multi-touch events (optional)
-- [ ] Test on all browsers to confirm correct behavior
+- [x] Test on all browsers to confirm correct behavior
 - [x] Fix multi-touch handler crash when lastTouchTarget is null
 - [x] Fix double initialization of app and multi-touch handler
   - [x] Analyze Alpine.js/component structure and resolve root cause
   - [x] Fix missing checkIOSAudio method or its invocation
-- [ ] Test and confirm Alpine.js/app single initialization (no warnings)
+- [x] Test and confirm Alpine.js/app single initialization (no warnings)
 - [x] Add translation/localization string keys for piano key label (H/B)
+- [x] Test and confirm correct localization for piano key label (H/B)
+- [x] Investigate and resolve MIME type conflict for native-app-detector.js

 ## Current Goal
-Test and confirm correct localization for piano key label (H/B)
+Test on all browsers to confirm correct behavior